mca91/ITEWR_DC_Course/chapter2.md

 ***=instructions

-- Replace the `???` and create the dummy regressor `D` using the proposed loop above.
+Replace the `???` and create the dummy regressor `D` using the proposed loop above.
-- Convince Yourself that `D` is a vector.
-Check its length.
-- Estimate a regression of $cs$ on $D$.
-- Call summary on Your model.
-Think about how the estimated coefficients are interpreted!

 *** =pre_exercise_code
 ```{r}